Summary: Critique of Pure Reason (page 5)

 Therefore, A is C

-This is purely formal, because it does not consider the content of each proposition (A, B, and C are left undefined).
-They could refer to anything.
+This is purely formal because it takes no account of the content of each proposition—A, B, and C are left undefined and could refer to anything.

 For example: